 The relationship between a mentor and his/her students is based on developing an open and caring relationship based on trust.
-As a Peer Mentor you will be working with students who are often new to the idea of opening up to anyone.
+As a Peer Mentor you will work with students who are often new to the idea of opening up to anyone.
 The importance of confidentiality and maintenance of trust is the basis for the development of the relationship.

 Information shared between a mentor and student cannot always be confidential.
 In some specific instances, maintaining that bond of trust means that you need to share information with others.
-If a student discusses with you a situation that could result in self-harm or harm to others, it is your responsibility to report that information immediately to the appropriate persons (Learning Community Coordinator, Advisor, etc.).
-If the student has a condition that is beyond your ability to assist with (serious neurosis, alcohol/ drug problems, or depression), it is in the student's best interest that you share that information as well.
+If a student discusses a situation that could result in self-harm or harm to others, it is your responsibility to report that information immediately to the appropriate persons (Learning Community Coordinator, Advisor, etc.).
+If the student has a condition that is beyond your ability to assist with (serious neurosis, alcohol/drug problems, or depression), it is in the student's best interest that you share that information as well.

 The primary people with whom you should share specific information about an individual student are the staff and faculty who supervise your Learning Community.
-They should be the first ones you go to.
+They are the first people you must contact.
 If there is the need for further intervention, and your supervisor passes the information along to relevant professional staff, you may be asked to discuss the situation.
 That is appropriate as long as it is done in a professional manner.